5-C-Folio/migration_reports_FSE/migration_reports/october_2020.md

 The Z30 exports should have the code
 * Implement Loan type mapping.
 Example: The Z30 item status for circulation is only unique when accounting for the sublibrary+ the item status ID.  for example.
 SubLibrary SCNLS and Item status 01 map to "Standard Loan"
+# Issues remaining or surfaced
+* Records with 583 http://eastlibraries.org/retained-materials url are being duplicated.
+Discuss, dedupe or move to another level (Holdings, Item)
+*